Logistics Industry in Hong Kong

 Air transport has become more important for Hong Kong’s trade over the last few decades.
-39% of Hong Kong’s total exports and 45% of its total imports were transported by air in 2017, compared with 26% of its exports and 19% of its imports in 1980.
+38% of Hong Kong’s total exports and 45% of its total imports were transported by air in 2018, compared with 26% of its exports and 19% of its imports in 1980.
 Hong Kong’s efficiency in customs clearance and its status as a free port are among the main reasons for this increase.
-The Chinese mainland is the largest export and import market for items carried by air.
-Simple customs clearance procedures and 24-hour operation of HKIA make it convenient for goods destined for the Chinese mainland to go through Hong Kong.
+Mainland China is the largest export and import market for items carried by air.
+Simple customs clearance procedures and 24-hour operation of HKIA make it convenient for goods destined for Mainland China to go through Hong Kong.

 The core business of a freight forwarder is to move a shipper's consignment to the consignee within the stipulated time, in perfect order and at the most competitive price.
 Responding to changing customer demands, many freight forwarders also provide more value-added services such as warehousing, distribution, total logistics and supply chain management solutions.

 Larger freight forwarders offer a wide range of transportation and logistics services while small ones tend to provide more basic and economical services with higher flexibility and more personalised services.
 Services related to trade, including the preparation of shipping documents, customs clearance and logistics, may be undertaken by the import and export companies or their agents.